Table of Contents

 - Apply patches and perform immediate regression testing

-This is not just a one-off task.
-We offer long-term support and Laravel application maintenance to secure your application over time.
+This is not a one-time task.
+We provide long-term support and Laravel application maintenance to keep your application secure over time.

 2. We Use Laravel’s Integrated Protection against SQL Injection